443eb9/bevy_entitiles/README.md

 *The higher the priority, the more towards the front in the following list.*

-- Wave Function Collapse ( Collapse map from LDtk; Optimization )
+- Wave Function Collapse ( Collapse map from LDtk )
 - Chunk Unloading
 - Infinite Tilemap
 - Custom Material